 This course is split into three parts that introduces the audience to the role of law enforcement during the Holocaust and the role law enforcement plays in society.
 In the first part, students are introduced to the Holocaust Center for Humanity, the course instructors, and will go through a virtual tour of the Center.
 In the second part, students will examine the role of law enforcement during the Holocaust.
 They will be asked to critically think about various scenarios by way of photo analysis and discussion.
 In the third part of the course students will go through a guided lecture and discussion about the role of law enforcement in today’s society, and more specifically their role in law enforcement and the communities they serve.
 Several questions will be asked to facilitate self-reflection and group discussion.

-Upcoming classes are listed below.
+To register for the course, contact your Training Manager to assign the training to you via Acadis.
 Registration does not guarantee acceptance into the class.
-Selections will be completed five days prior to the class; those accepted into the class will receive a notification at that time.
+Selections will be completed six weeks prior to the class; those accepted into the class will receive a notification at that time.
+If you register for the class with less than six weeks until the date, please email the LETCSA team.